MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 2) Navigate to the root path of the files
 3) Change env.dev keys to match production keys, including your host ip/domain name.
 4) Enter the following command `docker-compose -f production.yml up --build`
-5) If you are setting this up for the first time, or made changes to a db model.
-Create migration files and migrate the db tables: `docker exec -it <web id> python manage.py makegrations` and then `docker exec -it <web id> python manage.py migrate --no-input`.
-To find web id, `docker ps`.
-6) The website is now running.
-You may access it using your host ip/domain name with any web browser
+5) The website is now running.
+Migration files are auto generated and saved in your web directory.
+You may access it using your host ip/domain name with any web browser.
+Db and media files are stored in /prod_storage folder via volume mount.
-7) To create the first superuser (admin), run the command `docker exec -it yourWebDockerID python manage.py createsuperuser` .
+6) To create the first superuser (admin), run the command `docker exec -it yourWebDockerID python manage.py createsuperuser` .
 Choose user type 4 when asked.
 Subsequent admin can be created in the admin menu options.

 For test